shrinathkeni/Indian-Premier-Leauge-IPL-Analysis/README.md

 # Indian-Premier-Leauge-IPL-Analysis

-Some Information REgarding the Teams in IPL
+Some Information Regarding the Teams in IPL

 1.Pune Warriors India played for three Seasons(2011-2013).It was Terminated in 2013 beacuse of financial Problems.